catherineluse/docs-format-conversion/docs-after/docs-before/user-settings/api-keys.md

 - **Secret Key:** The token's password.
 For applications that prompt you for two different strings for API authentication, you usually enter the two keys together.
 - **Bearer Token:** The token username and password concatenated together.
 Use this string for applications that prompt you for one authentication string.

+>Note: Users may opt to enable [token hashing]({{<baseurl>}}/rancher/v2.6/en/api/api-tokens).

 ## Creating an API Key

-1. Select **User Avatar** > **API & Keys** from the **User Settings** menu in the upper-right.
+1. Select **User Avatar > Account & API Keys** from upper right corner.

-2. Click **Add Key**.
+2. Click **Create API Key**.

 3. **Optional:** Enter a description for the API key and select an expiration period or a scope.
 We recommend setting an expiration date.

     The API key won't be valid after expiration.
 Shorter expiration periods are more secure.

-    _Available as of v2.4.6_
     Expiration period will be bound by `v3/settings/auth-token-max-ttl-minutes`.
 If it exceeds the max-ttl, API key will be created with max-ttl as the expiration period.

     A scope will limit the API key so that it will only work against the Kubernetes API of the specified cluster.
 If the cluster is configured with an Authorized Cluster Endpoint, you will be able to use a scoped token directly against the cluster's API without proxying through the Rancher server.
-See [Authorized Cluster Endpoints]({{<baseurl>}}/rancher/v2.0-v2.4/en/overview/architecture/#4-authorized-cluster-endpoint) for more information.
+See [Authorized Cluster Endpoints]({{<baseurl>}}/rancher/v2.6/en/overview/architecture/#4-authorized-cluster-endpoint) for more information.

 4. Click **Create**.